📑 Table of Contents

 - Endoscopy and laparoscopy - To see the liver a little more closely.

-Therapy of liver cancer
+Therapy of Liver Cancer

 - Surgery (Hepatectomy) - Resection of the hepatic malignancy.
 Proper when the cancer is detected at an early stage when there is still the whole liver in good condition.